 Margin for an open position and a pending order is calculated as follows:

-notional amount- number of units of the underlying
+Notional Amount- number of units of the underlying

-quantity- either position or order quantity
+Quantity- either position or order quantity

-position side sign- +1 for long position (you've bought the contract) and -1 for short position (you've sold the contract)
+Position Side Sign- +1 for long position (you've bought the contract) and -1 for short position (you've sold the contract)

-trade BTC price- BTC price at which the position was opened
+Entry Price- the price at which the position was opened